Stepan Kubiv: Return to parliament and government posts

-In the 2014 Ukrainian parliamentary election he was again re-elected into parliament; this time after placing 59th on the electoral list of Petro Poroshenko Bloc.
+In the 2014 Ukrainian parliamentary election Kubiv was re-elected into parliament after placing 59th on the electoral list of Petro Poroshenko Bloc.

-April 2016 - August 2019 - Kubiv was the First Vice Prime Minister of Ukraine and simultaneously Minister of Economic Development and Trade of Ukraine.
+From April 2016 to August 2019 Kubiv was the First Vice Prime Minister of Ukraine and simultaneously Minister of Economic Development and Trade of Ukraine.

-In the parliamentary elections of 2019, Kubiv was elected as MP from the European Solidarity Party, No. 12 on the party list.
-He is a member of the Verkhovna Rada of Ukraine Committee on Economic Development and of the Ukrainian part of the interparliamentary assembly of the Verkhovna Rada of Ukraine, Parliament of Georgia, Parliament of the Republic of Moldova.
+In the parliamentary elections of 2019, Kubiv was elected as MP from European Solidarity, No. 12 on the party list.
+He was a member of the Verkhovna Rada of Ukraine Committee on Economic Development and of the Ukrainian part of the interparliamentary assembly of the Verkhovna Rada of Ukraine, Parliament of Georgia, Parliament of the Republic of Moldova.

+In 2024 the Ministry of Internal Affairs of Russia put Kubiv on its wanted list on accusation of him supposedly financing the "Anti-terrorist operation".